Eng-MuhammadAbdulrazek/naqd/README.md

 # 💱 Naqd

-Naqd is a lightweight Laravel package that provides ISO 4217-compliant currency data, including currency codes, names, symbols, and SVG icons for easy display and localization.
+Naqd is a lightweight Laravel package that provides ISO 4217-compliant Naqd data, including Naqd codes, names, symbols, and SVG icons for easy display and localization.

 ## 📦 Installation